PBH 230 Public Health Strategies on College Campuses (A)

 PBH 320 Health Behavior Theory (B)Prerequisites: PBH 317 (grade of C or better), students must take PBH 488 (grade of C or better).

+Write a brief course description for the College Catalog.
+Reflect content as accurately as possible.
 Explores the fundamental, theoretical foundations of social and behavioral science.
 The course will provide an introduction to behavior change models and theories, the history of the theories, and principles of ethical decision making for intervention research.
 Students will become familiar with the health behavior literature and research, and will develop an understanding of the theoretical and scientific basis of health education programs.
 Students will apply theoretical models to develop health education interventions.
-Course requires a minimum grade of "C" (for General Education/Major/Minor/Certification).
+Course requires a minimum grade of "C" (for Major/Minor/Certification).
 3 Cr.
 Spring.

 PBH 402 Women's Health (A,W,Y)Cross-listed as WMS 402.